 We’ll take a simple Todo NextJS App available here – https://github.com/requestly/sample-nextjs-app

-So for our case, there is a Next.JS basic to-do app that adds and fetches a list of tasks from the backend and when the user clicks on complete, the task gets deleted from the server.
-In our application setup, we have a server and a frontend application built using Next.Js
+The app adds and fetches a list of tasks from the backend.
+When the user clicks on complete, the task gets deleted from the server.
+We have a server and a frontend application built using Next.Js in the application setup.

-So there is a hash generated along with the filename, the hash will change whenever we rebuild your application.
+The hash generated along with the filename will change whenever we rebuild the application.

-Now, we have a hypothetical situation where clicking on submit while adding a task I am getting an error in production, only the total tasks count gets updated but the task is not created.
+Now, let’s consider a hypothetical situation where clicking on submit while adding a task throws an error in production.
+Using Chrome devtools, we find that only the total task count is updated, but the task is not created.